edhayes1/BCP/README2.md

 this command is also in compile.sh, for convenience.

 ### Final notes

-Please note the numbers at the beginning of the string, this is important, number 1 indicates SQL Server configuration, number 2 indicates MYSQL Server.

 run.sh contains a sample line for running gendata, please do reconfigure your own. (./gendataara -h will give possible parameters)